FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/pages/pages-configuration.md

 application are accessed and interacted with.
 These settings allow you to customize the URL paths for web and mobile deep linking, set meaningful Page Names as unique identifiers, integrate dynamic parameters into your routes, and set access restrictions based on user authentication.
+Learn more about Routing [here](../../../ff-concepts/navigation-routing/overview).

 ## Advanced Configurations